MinaFoundation/mina-delegation-program-tech/README.md

 3. **Stop Test (`invoke test stop`)**: Use this command to halt the test.
 It effectively stops all operations initiated by the 'invoke test start' command.
 This is useful for temporarily halting the test process for analysis or debugging.

+4. **Make assertions (`invoke test assert-data`)**: Use this command to cross-check data in Amazon S3 and Keyspaces and Postgres database.
+The assertions in this step verify data integrity after the test between all those data buckets.

-4. **Test Teardown (`invoke test teardown`)**: This final command is used to clean up the testing environment post-testing.
+5. **Test Teardown (`invoke test teardown`)**: This final command is used to clean up the testing environment post-testing.
 It clears the Amazon Keyspaces, S3 buckets, and the Postgres database, ensuring that the environment is reset for subsequent tests.

+## Load Tests

+Load tests are an essential part of our testing strategy, designed to simulate real-world usage and ensure that the system can handle the expected traffic.
+These tests help us understand how the system behaves under heavy load conditions and identify any performance issues that need to be addressed.

+### Tools and Scripts

+For our load testing, we utilize [Locust](https://locust.io/), an easy-to-use, scriptable, and scalable performance testing tool.

+All necessary scripts for conducting load tests are located in the `./load_test` directory.
+This includes:

+- **Test Scripts:** Python scripts (`*.py`) used by Locust to define user behavior and simulate traffic.
+- **Resource Monitoring Scripts:** Bash scripts for monitoring system resources like CPU and memory usage during the tests.
+- **Plotting Scripts:** Python scripts for visualizing the resource usage data and test results, aiding in the analysis.

+### Running Load Tests

+To run the load tests:

+1. Navigate to the `./load_test` directory.
+2. Activate the virtual environment with `poetry shell`.
+3. Start the Locust server by running the `locust` command.
+4. Open your web browser and go to `http://localhost:8089` to access the Locust web interface.
+5. Input the desired number of users, spawn rate, and host, then start the test by clicking the 'Start swarming' button.

+During the test, you can monitor the system's performance in real-time through the Locust web interface.
+For more detailed analysis, you can utilize the resource monitoring and plotting scripts to visualize system resource usage over time.

+### Reports and Analysis

+After each test, it's crucial to analyze the results to identify any performance bottlenecks or system behaviors that need to be addressed.
+The reports generated from the load tests can be found in the repository's [wiki](https://github.com/MinaFoundation/mina-delegation-program-tech/wiki).
+These reports provide a detailed analysis of the tests, including metrics like response times, the number of requests per second, and system resource usage.

-### Notes on Testing
+## Notes on Testing

 - **Configuration**: Before running the tests, ensure that all configurations related to the network, databases, and services are correctly set up in accordance with the requirements of the Mina Delegation Program.
 - **Monitoring**: While tests are running, it's advisable to monitor the outputs and logs for any anomalies or errors.